 Once we receive the referral, screening form, and care summary, we will confirm receipt of the referral.
 We will guide the patient through enrolment, risk screening, and pre-assessment questionnaires.
 They will then be added to our waiting list and kept informed throughout.

-Our wait time is approximately 6-10 weeks from completion of referral.
+Our wait time is approximately 6 months from completion of referral.

 If your practice cannot enter into a shared care agreement, we can continue providing ADHD medication directly to the patient to ensure continuity of care.